Yuniac/basic-express-comments-api/readme.md

 # how does it work?

+The plan is to learn how to make a CRUD program with it but for now:

-using templating language and API end points, user gets redirected around the application to read, edit existing comments or create new ones
+using templating language and API end points, user gets redirected around the application to read, edit existing comments or create new ones.

+Comments are separated using universally unique identifiers, a package called `UUID`.
+Those IDs are recreated each time the server restarts, as I said nothing is persistent right now